GoblinArchives/LiminalHorror/Game Design/All in one place.md

 ## COMMISSIONING WORK
 If you are like me and not the most visual creative oriented, luckily there is a robust group of talented designers and artists out there.
 Often you will see them advertising that their commissions are open.
 Have a clear concept in mind as well as your budget range.
 Understand that commissioning work is a collaborative process between professionals and requires respect and clear communication.

+## COMMERCIALLY LICENSED ART
+There are many artists that provide options to commerically license their art.
+Some use a flat purchase (on itch or another platform) while others provide licensing to those who subscribe to their patreon.
+Here are few that I have found:
+- [Evelyn Moreu](https://www.patreon.com/evlynmoreau) has a Patreon that contains some of the best art that she allows you to use commercially in your zines (if you subscribe).
+- [Perplexing Ruins](https://www.patreon.com/perplexingruins) also has a patreon that provides access to images that can be commercially licensed through a subscription.
+- [Andy's Inventory Art Pak #1](https://andyanimates.itch.io/andys-inventory-1) by Andrew White is a collection of 81 random inventory items that can purchased to use uder a CC BY 4.0.
+- [Tiny Zine of Faces #1](https://punkpadour.itch.io/tiny-zine-of-faces-1) as well as [Tiny Zine of Faces #2](https://punkpadour.itch.io/tiny-zine-of-faces-2) by Chema (Punkpadour) contain some fantastic portraits and images that can be purchased to be used commercally.
+- [Feral Indie Studio](https://itch.io/s/44997/zimo-2022-artpack) sells themed art packs that can be used commerically.
+- [Fantasy Art 01](https://hairic.itch.io/hairic-rpg-assets-fantasy-pack-01) by Hairic Lilred is a collection of fantasy art assets that can be used commerically.
+- [Map Pieces](https://mapcrow.itch.io/map-pieces) by Map Crow includes different pieces that can be used to make maps (and are Creative Commons Attribution 4.0 licesed).

 ## PUBLIC DOMAIN IMAGES
 For those of us who are not artists, or don't have a budget to commission art for our work, public domain images are what we use to add artwork to our games.
 These are images that are able to be used in commercial work (either because their copyright has lapsed, they are not copyrightable, or they were released under an open license from the start).
 Here are some places you can find art for your games.

+[Jalopy Design: Cleaning up Public Domain Art](https://www.technicalgrimoire.com/david/2021/09/JalopyFreeArt) by David Schirduan (Technical Grimoire) does another fantastic entry that goes through how to edit and leverage Public Domain Art in your works.

 - [Public Domain Art List by Yochai Gal](https://newschoolrevolution.com/public-domain-art) is an extensive list of public domain images and the different places you find public domain art.
 - [A flickr collection of curated Public Domain Images](https://www.flickr.com/photos/192445357@N05/galleries) by Guilherme Gontijo.
 - [unsplash](https://unsplash.com/) is a collection of freely usable photos.
 - [pixabay](https://pixabay.com/) is a collection of freely usable images.
 While it includes photos like unsplash, it is better known for its vectors and illustrations.
+- [Public Domain Review](https://publicdomainreview.org/) showcases interesting ad unusual out-of copyright works.
+- [Artvee](https://artvee.com/) collection that has high-resolution public domain art.

 [back to index](#index)
 <p></p>